CumulusNetworks/docs/content/cumulus-linux-42/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Configuration-Examples.md

 - EVPN symmetric routing
 <!-- - EVPN asymmetric routing -->

+You can see these configurations in action and explore further by selecting one of the demos in {{<exlink url="https://cumulusnetworks.com/products/cumulus-in-the-cloud/" text="Cumulus in the Cloud">}} (a free, personal, virtual data center network that provides a low-effort way to see Cumulus Networks technology in action).

 ## Layer 2 EVPN with External Routing

 The following example shows an EVPN layer 2 routing configuration.